tinchoabbate/libra-research/libra-blockchain-paper-notes.md

 # The Libra Blockchain paper notes

-My personal notes on [The Libra Blockchain paper](https://developers.libra.org/docs/assets/papers/the-libra-blockchain.pdf).
+My personal notes for a quick and dirty summary on [The Libra Blockchain paper](https://developers.libra.org/docs/assets/papers/the-libra-blockchain.pdf).
+For more details on any section, refer to the corresponding section on the paper.

 ## Logical Data Model